tylerneylon/small_notes/mind_model/mind_model.md

 ___

 That's the gist of the mind model.
-In the next several sections, I'll explain how I think this model can provide agency, learning, thinking, and introspection.
+In the next few sections, I'll explain how this model can provide agency, learning, thinking, and introspection.

 # Agency

+I'll explain this idea first because it's the simplest feature to achieve, and it's essentially independent from the present mind model.

+A large language model doesn't have agency because it can only respond to input.

+However, we can imagine a change that adds agency to any LLM-like system.
+Think of a model that receives two input streams that are interwoven together.
+One input stream is from the person talking to the model, and the other is the model being able to see its own output, which is the way current LLMs operate --- they need to see their own output to keep talking.

+Now the LLM can choose to switch, at its own discretion, back and forth between a talking and listening mode.
+When the LLM wants to listen, it can produce a special `<listening>` token many times in a row, until it wants to say something.
+When it wants to speak, it outputs what it wants to say instead of the `<listening>` token.

+In this way, the model can run continously while enabling a meaningful two-way conversation that includes pauses for the other speaker.
+It can independently say whatever it likes whenever it likes.
+This is the lexical version of agency, and it applies perfectly well to the mind model sketched above, which does indeed receive both sensory inputs as well as feedback from its own output.

+---
+Old stuff below here.

 ___